mm80843/T3.5/docs/Benef/PBN__Benef_425.md

 # __Enhanced digital change__

-## Name of the Benefit

-Promoting teleworking, web-based community building, and virtual service delivery can lead to enhanced digital change and innovation, enabling new ways of working and accessing services in urban areas.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in technology and digital infrastructure can benefit from increased demand for digital solutions, potentially leading to increased revenue and profitability.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_456.md)